pixelcmtd/MacPlot/README.md

 ## How to

-At the moment we're using iStatista's API for getting all of the required information, so you will need it: https://www.imagetasks.com/istatistica/pro/
+At the moment we're using iStatistica's API for getting all of the required information, so you will need it: https://www.imagetasks.com/istatistica/pro/

 Make sure you have the PIP3 package `requests` and the Numbers app installed.